The Public Interest Network

 Things To Know When You Apply

-The Public Interest Network is a group of organizations that share a vision of a better country, a set of core values, and a strategic approach to making positive change.
+The Public Interest Network operates and supports organizations committed to a shared vision of a better world and a strategic approach to getting things done.
 Click here for things you should know about our network when you apply.